seth586/guides/FreeNAS/freenas_5a_loopd.md

 ```
 ### Configure start on boot & restart

-We will again use [daemon](https://www.freebsd.org/cgi/man.cgi?query=daemon) to run our `lnd` process at bootup, and restart the process should it fail.
+We will again use [daemon](https://www.freebsd.org/cgi/man.cgi?query=daemon) to run our `loopd` process at bootup, and restart the process should it fail.

 Lets make the [rc.d script](https://www.freebsd.org/doc/en/articles/rc-scripting/):
 ```
-# nano /usr/local/etc/rc.d/lnd
+# nano /usr/local/etc/rc.d/loopd
 ```
 Paste the following service script into nano:
 ```